The latest update for The Best Outdoor Bars in NJ is written by Lindsay Podolak.

 Location: 1719 Amwell Road, Somerset

-Details: The rustic Stage House Tavern offers a sophisticated menu (braised lamb shank anyone?), a huge drink menu and live music every Thursday, Friday and Saturday.
-There’s Happy Hour every day from 4:00 pm to 6:00 pm and on Tuesdays, all Stage House cocktails are $5 all day.
+Details: The rustic Stage House Tavern offers a sophisticated menu (braised lamb shank anyone?), a huge drink menu and live music every Friday and Saturday.
+There’s Happy Hour every weekday from 3:00 pm to 6:00 pm and on Tuesdays, all Stage House cocktails are $5 all day.
 So basically, you can’t go wrong here.
 Good food, good drinks and good music outside on a summer night in New Jersey?
 Don’t mind if I do.

 Why I like it: If you want to enjoy outdoor dining with the whole family, bring the little ones along for Kids Eat Free Wednesdays from 4:00 pm til closing!